What is Mettere?

 • Type: Irregular second conjugation verb (-ERE)

-• Meaning: To put, To place
+• Meaning: To put, to place

 • Auxiliary verb: Uses "avere" (to have) for conjugation in compound tenses